joy-y-cheng/math-adventures-website/README.md

 This is the website for Math Adventures, a free math enrichment program for elementary school students.

+## Making changes and deploying
-To make changes, modify the src folder.
-Then, run `./update.zsh` to update the _site folder using Eleventy.
+1. Modify the src folder.
+2. Run `./build.sh` to update the _site folder using Eleventy.
+3. Push changes.